rreusser/trains-and-trails/src/pages/briones-regional-park/index.md

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="2.25"></span>
 ![A quiet road, lined in trees](IMG_8986.jpg)

 Pleasant Hill is an excellent place to start a run.
 Compared to the Concord BART station which is surrounded by miles of stop lights and shopping malls, Pleasant Hill pretty quickly dumps you into quiet, almost rural neighborhoods.
-Five stars; would visit again.
+Five stars; would run again.

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="3.35" data-split></span>
 ## Briones Regional Park